kelu124/murgen-dev-kit/ReadMe.md

 ## Acknowledgement

-*Thanks to Jerome, Farad, Vincent obviously
-*Thanks to Murgen, Sofian, Amit, Emmanuel, Florent, Bertrand & PHH, Mike in a way, list goes on !
+* Thanks to Murgen, Sofian, Amit, Emmanuel, Florent, Bertrand & PHH, Mike in a way, list goes on !
+* Thanks to Jerome, Farad, Vincent obviously
-*Thanks to echOpen for the environment, wifi and coffee =)
+* Thanks to echOpen for the environment, wifi and coffee =)

 ## Stay connected

-* Read the the Hackday Blog of the fork !
+* Read the [Hackaday page](https://hackaday.io/project/9281-murgen) of the fork !
+* Or wander around echOpen's [GitHub repos](https://github.com/echopen/)
 * Explore [echOpen’s general wiki](http://echopen.org)
-* Suscribe to the mailing list at all@murgen.echopen.org
-* Or wander around the rest of echOpen's [GitHub repos](https://github.com/echopen/)
 * Meet us on the social networks ?
 Join our [Facebook group](https://www.facebook.com/groups/echopen/) or follow us on Twitter: follow [echOpenorg](http://twitter.com/echopenorg/).
 * Meet us physically on friday at our apéros =)